legeros.com > History > Former Firehouses > Winston-Salem |

 Opened 1912 / Closed 1976

-The 3,320 square-foot structure presently serves as an office building and is listed on the National Register of Historic Places.
+The 3,320 square-foot structure served as an office building in 2005.
+It is listed on the National Register of Historic Places.

 214 North Dunleith Avenue